 This Community Missional Engagement option aims to help you grow in your awareness of the local community in which your church is located and discern ways of participating in God’s mission in that location.

-In the first few weeks, as you begin:
+In the first two weeks, as you begin:

-Throughout the twelve months record (journal) your thoughts and ideas as you engage with this material – this might just be a document on your computer or note on your phone.
-This is to enable you at the end of the twelve months to look back and measure progress.
+Throughout the eight months, record (journal) your thoughts and ideas as you engage with this material – this might just be a document on your computer or note on your phone.
+This is to enable you at the end of the eight months to look back and measure progress.
 This is a private document for you unless you chose to share something of the detail in your final reflection.

 Read the selection of book chapters and articles that will be provided by the Facilitator on modes of connection of churches with their geographical locations.
 Evaluate your own church in relation to some models that will be described in the reading.
 Discuss your findings in a conversation with the Facilitator (this could be Skype, telephone, in-person or via email).